oslabs-beta/GraphQL-Gate/README.md

     - `depthLimit: number` | throttle queies by the depth of the nested stucture | defaults to `Infinity` (ie. no limit)
     - `enforceBoundedLists: boolean` | if true, an error will be thrown if any lists types are not bound by slicing arguments [`first`, `last`, `limit`] or directives | defaults to `false`
     - `dark: boolean` | if true, the package will calculate complexity, depth and tokens but not throttle any queries.
-Use this to dark launch the package and monitor what would happen if rate limiting was added to yaur application
+Use this to dark launch the package and monitor the rate limiter's impact without limiting user requests.

     All configuration options